-It is more eco-friendly to use home insulation materials that effectively insulate your home and are made of environmentally friendly materials.
-Using eco-friendly insulation materials can not only protect your home from energy loss but can also help to reduce the emissions associated with heating and cooling equipment.
+It’s more eco-friendly to use home insulation materials that effectively insulate your home and are made of environmentally friendly materials.
+Using eco-friendly insulation materials can protect your home from energy loss while helping reduce the emissions associated with heating and cooling equipment.